wizetek/qvm/README.md

 MAC address [52:54:b8:d7:d7:ab]
 ```

-Boots from the `.iso` file specified on command line using the existing `test` configuration file (with no disk images set).
+Boots from the `.iso` file specified on command line and uses the existing `test` configuration file (no disk images configured inside).

 <br>